nicholascarey/loomeR/README.md

 # 1. Create a model

 # Simple constant speed model
-# (all inputs are in cm, speed in cm/s, frame rate in Hz)
+# (speed in cm/s, frame rate in Hz, all other inputs in cm)

 x <- constant_speed_model(
   screen_distance = 20,    # How far from the screen is your observing specimen?